 Sharks (10) at Pittsburgh Penguins (8) — Jan.
 13, 1996

 Following the 1994-95 lockout, offense in the NHL died a horrible death, with the average goals per game falling to 5.19 by 1998-99, down from 7.16 in the late 1980s (From ‘Scoring in the N.H.L.
-Goes South for the Winter,’ the New York Times – Dec.
+Goes South for the Winter,’ New York Times – Dec.
 2006).
 But that doesn’t mean it didn’t go without a bang, as the Sharks and Penguins put on a show for everyone to see.

 This contest between the two teams remains the highest-scoring NHL game since the 1994-95 lockout and featured plenty of star power.
 Petr Nedved, Mario Lemieux, and Tomas Sandstrom each had two goals for the Penguins, while Ron Francis finished with three assists.
-For the Sharks, Ray Whitney and Viktor Kozlov finished with three points, while Ray Sheppard had a hat trick.
+For the Sharks, Ray Whitney and Owen Nolan finished with three points, while Ray Sheppard had a hat trick.
 The Sharks also potted half of their goals in the third period, outscoring the Penguins 5-2 in the final 20 minutes to seal the victory over one of the best teams in the league.

 Minnesota North Stars (9) vs. Vancouver Canucks (10) — Oct.
 7, 1983

-This was a pretty back and forth affair between the two teams.
+This was a pretty back-and-forth affair between the two teams.
 The North Stars scored the first two goals, from Brian Bellows and Craig Hartsburg.
 But the Canucks answered back, knotting the game at three before Dino Ciccarelli scored the go-ahead goal for the North Stars heading into the first intermission.

 The North Stars would open up their lead to 6-3 in the second period.
 However, the Canucks scored the next three to bring the game to a 6-6 deadlock.
 The two sides would trade goals and were tied at 9-9 with five minutes left in the regulation when Patrik Sundstrom put in the game-winning goal.
 That capped a thrilling game that saw the Canucks go on to score seven of the game’s final 10 goals.